-REmanufacture, REcycle, REuse and REduce: Mälardalen University is addressing these four main aspects of Circular Economy in a new research project in close collaboration with the Swedish industry.
+REmanufacture, REcycle, REuse and REduce: Mälardalen University is addressing these four main aspects of Circular Economy in a new project enabling circularity of electric batteries.
+It runs the project in close collaboration with the Swedish industry.

-The Circul8 (Smart batteries circularity) project enables circularity of electric batteries, working towards the European Commission zero-emission target for vehicles by 2030 and enabling climate-neutral transport by 2050.
+The Circul8 (Smart batteries circularity) project enables circularity of electric batteries.
+It contributes to the European Commission zero-emission target for vehicles by 2030 and enabling climate-neutral transport by 2050.

 “Circul8 hopes to provide an excellent collaborative platform between industry and academia.
 This means that our partner companies can expand their knowledge and skills required to achieve their goals in various areas”